pavelmc/arduino-arcs/Si5351_issues.md

 To deal with that this sketch minimizes the writes to the LCD to the least possible and the results are very good compared to the initials with the all time refreshing LCD.

 A user on a mailing list commented recently that keeping the Arduino + LCD + Si5351 module in a shielded compartment away from the sensitive RF components can eliminate this "artificially (high) background noise".

-We are finishing a setup like that now, comments to follow.
+Local testing made by Soris CO7YV proved that this is a great help to make the radio even quieter.

-## Datasheet tells three outputs, but in practive it's a gamble of 2+?##
+## Datasheet tells three outputs, but in practive it's a gamble of 2+? ##

 The internals of the Si5351 are described in depth in the datasheet and further publications, long story short: the Chip has an external crystal as a reference for two (2) independent PLL VCOs in the VHF to UHF range, then you select a chain of divisors to process that VCOs outputs to get your desired frequency.